 He made his first Petite Sirah in 2008; wine from this variety was the first wine made under Paravel (first vintage, 2011).
 Perhaps attracted to the mountains based on where he grew up in the Sierra Nevada’s he moved to Howell Mountain.
 And of all the AVAs in Napa, Howell Mountain probably most resembles what you would find at a similar elevation in the Sierra Nevada mountains.
 On a clear day from properties near his own home, you can actually see into parts of the Sierra Nevada mountains across the great Central Valley.

 In 2016, he planted about an acre of Petite Sirah in front of his Howell Mountain home (1352 vines to be exact).
-Some advised him to plant Cabernet Sauvignon – (common advice in much of the Napa Valley) but Petite Sirah is his focus and certainly a much rarer variety in the area.
-And with the Henry Brothers’ Ranch being a comparable site with similar rocky soils in front of his home, his estate Petite Sirah should do quite well.
+Some advised him to plant Cabernet Sauvignon, and all too common contemporary advice in much of Napa Valley, but Petite Sirah is his focus and certainly a much rarer variety in the area.
+And with the former Henry Brothers’ Ranch being a comparable site with similar rocky soils in front of his home, his estate Petite Sirah should do quite well.
 Petite Sirah inherently can make robustly structured wines including as Jon says, “jagged edges”.
 In the mountains these jagged edges have to be further tamed and Jon has certainly done this with his wines.
 The first vintage from this one-acre vineyard Jon calls The Arbiter was a tiny production of rosé in 2017.
+And the first Petite Syrah from this vineyard was the 2019 vintage.

 Despite using only an acre of land, the soils vary dramatically even within this small space.
 One part of the vineyard is especially rocky – with rocks starting only a few inches below the topsoil.
 Holes had to be specially dug to get the young vines established in this especially rocky part of the vineyard.
 Their first vintage from this tiny vineyard should be in 2022 or 2023.